ombulabs/blog/_posts/2020-04-20-open-source-report-q1.markdown

 ### Outside contributions by our team members

-At OmbuLabs we can dedicate a certain amount of time to contribute to external open source projects, these are some of the projects that we have contributed to in the past months
+At OmbuLabs we can dedicate a certain amount of time to contribute to external open source projects.
+These are some of the projects that we have contributed to in the past months:

 #### Ernesto ([etagwerker](https://github.com/etagwerker))